NOCOPY Hint in Oracle

 l_start NUMBER;

-PROCEDURE in_out (p_tab IN OUT nested_table) IS
+in_out (p_tab IN OUT nested_table) IS

 BEGIN